2020-08-31

 Lydia explains: "Many a powerful man has helped a beautiful woman where he wouldn't a man."

 I get it now.
-"And it's likely that men would if not help a woman then at least refrain from attacking her, or at least hesitate long enough for her to escape or someone to interfere."
+"And it's likely that men would, if not help a woman, then at least refrain from attacking her, or at least hesitate long enough for her to escape or for someone to interfere."

 "Unless she's alone in the wilderness," adds Lydia.
 We laugh at this macabre joke.